ff6347/wihihihiggle/index.md

 If checked the loop wiggle expression by Dan Ebberts gets enabled.
 It allows to create a looping wiggle

 ###loopTime
 Define the looptime in seconds.
-This is based on Dan Ebberts great loop wiggle expression  http://www.motionscript.com/design-guide/looping-wiggle.html .
+This is based on Dan Ebberts great [loop wiggle expression](http://www.motionscript.com/design-guide/looping-wiggle.html).
 The default is '5'.
 Accepts also expressions

 ###button_select_ctrl
 Hit this button and the selected layer will be used as the controller.
 BEWARE all the Sliders need to be there.
 If they are not your expression will throw an error